djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 For a point process, it is the region in which events could have been observed.

-The boundary is part of the data-generating and observation process.
+The boundary is part of both the data-generating process and the observation process.

 ![Boundary effect](../../assets/spatial_statistics/data_support_distance/08_boundary_effect.png)

----

-## 35. Why boundaries matter
+## Why boundaries matter

 Consider a point near the edge of a study region.

 It has less observed surrounding area than an interior point.

-A point-process neighborhood of radius \(r\) may extend outside the observation window.
+A point-process neighborhood of radius $r$ may extend outside the observation window.

-Similarly, a location near a national border may have true neighbors across the border that are absent from the dataset.
+Similarly, a location near a national border may have relevant neighbors across the border that are absent from the dataset.

 Ignoring boundaries can create: